ShellGui/shellgui-old/README.md

 A lightweight <b>Linux System Web Control Panel</b> write with <b>Pure Shell CGI</b>.

 With an Appstore and Complete firewall management strategy.
+We will update any ever CLI Program which can runs on linux we can do,to be app in the Appstore.
 Now it can works with <b>CentOS</b>, <b>Debian</b> and <b>Ubuntu</b>.
 And we will add more operating system support and app support in the coming days.